sabbour/jenkins-aks-cicd/README.md

 # Setting up a CI/CD pipeline with Maven and Jenkins on Azure

+It is recommended that you fork this repository into your own GitHub account to be able to modify the files accordingly.

 ## Setting up Jenkins

 - Create a Jenkins Virtual Machine from the Azure Marketplace: https://azuremarketplace.microsoft.com/en-us/marketplace/apps/azure-oss.jenkins